Estimate Time8 min

 Primary vs. contingent beneficiary

 In other words, if a primary beneficiary accepts assets when you pass away, nothing goes to the contingent beneficiary.
-If the primary beneficiary is no longer alive when you die, cannot be reached, or disclaims the inheritance, the assets pass to the contingent beneficiary instead.
+If the primary beneficiary is no longer alive when you die, can't be reached, or disclaims the inheritance, the assets pass to the contingent beneficiary instead.
 Naming a contingent beneficiary could help prevent inheritance delays or problems if your primary beneficiary passes away before or at the same time as you.

-Why should you name a beneficiary?
+Why should you designate a beneficiary?

 Types of accounts that might need beneficiaries

-• Retirement accounts such as 401(k)s, 403(b)s, and Individual Retirement Accounts (IRAs)
+• Retirement accounts such as 401(k)s, 403(b)s, and IRAs

 Can you have more than one beneficiary?

-Who should you name as a beneficiary?
+Who should you designate as a beneficiary?

 • A spouse or long-term partner